Francisca-Heii/milestone1-project/README.md

 ##### NOTE BEFORE:

 - The website is compatable on most browsers.
 This was tested on Chrome, Opera, Firefox and Microsoft edge browsers.Although in Opera and Edge the text is very difficult to read when the website is viewed on Ipad pro.
+When the website is viewed on Oprea iphone5 /SE the "go to app" and "go to github" buttons to the Library management sytem are still stacking on top of one another.

 #### Bugs discovered

-When I added the navigation bar the hamburger was not showing on mobile device and I fixed it with reference from stack overflow.
+When I added the navigation bar the hamburger menu was not showing on mobile device and I fixed it with reference from stack overflow.

 My profile photo was a little bit challenging to have it displaying properly on small devices.
 This was fixed by adding a class img-responsive to the image tag and the removed the width of the image from the stylesheet.

-I faced issue with fonts imported in the stylesheet.
-The first import was the Oswald fonts, then along the line I tried to use Lato for the paragraphs however it didn't seem to work.
+I faced issues with font styles imported in the stylesheet.
+The first import was the Oswald font style, then along the line I tried to use Lato for the paragraphs however it didn't seem to work.
 To fix that I imported Lato fonts in the stylesheet and it worked.
-This means I have imported two fonts styles instead of using one as it was demontsrated in the love running and resume project, however I don't understand why I could not work with one font style.
+This means I have imported two font styles instead of using one as it was demontsrated in the love running and resume project.
+I don't understand why I could not work with one font style.

 In the portfolio page I had issues with the "go to app" and "go to github" buttons.
 They were stacking on top of one another when viewed on mobile deivice.
 To fix that I used "&nbsp" and added padding of 30 px at the top.

 #### Bugs to be fixed

+When the website is viewed on Oprea iphone5 /SE the "go to app" and "go to github" buttons to the Library management sytem are still stacking on top of one another.
+This is an issue to be fixed.

 ### Deployment